jhnnsjkbk/jhnnsjkbk.github.io/publications.md

 title: Publications & Students
 ---

-Together with a range of amazing co-authors, I have published 15+ conference papers (including top conferences like NeurIPS, CVPR, ECML) and 5+ journal papers (including top outlets, e.g., Journal of Artificial Intelligence Research, European Journal on Operational Research).
+Together with a range of amazing co-authors, I have published 15+ conference papers (including top conferences like NeurIPS, ICCV, AAAI) and 5+ journal papers (including top outlets, e.g., Journal of Artificial Intelligence Research, European Journal on Operational Research).
 You can find a full list of publications I co-authored also on **[Google Scholar](https://scholar.google.com/citations?user=Bz3X5pQAAAAJ&hl=de&oi=ao)**.

 I also contribute to a range of communities as reviewer, associate editor, and track chair including conferences like NeurIPS, AAAI, ECML, and journals like the Journal of Artificial Intelligence Research.